 Leonardo da Vinci best exemplifies this in his perspectival study for The Adoration of the Magi around 1481.
 This incredible sketch demonstrates the great lengths that da Vinci went through to determine the focal point of the piece.
 Notice how the lines, from the steps to the arches, all converge at the same spot on the horizon line.

-Three-point perspective, also called multi-point, is a type of perspective that has more than two vanishing points.
+Three-point perspective, also called multi-point, is a type of perspective that has at least a third vanishing point.
 This is common, especially as the complexity of the subject matter grows.
 A standard setup features two vanishing points on the far left and far right of the composition and then the third point below them.
-In doing this, you get a bird’s eye view to the subject.
+Doing this gives you a bird’s eye view of the subject.
 If you were to place the third point above the two vanishing points, it would create an extreme view looking upwards.

 Introduction to Atmospheric Perspective